fluxninja/aperture/docs/content/reference/policies/spec.md

 In manual mode, the controller does not adjust the control variable.
 It emits the same output as the control variable input.
-This setting can be adjusted at runtime via dynamic config without restarting the policy.
+This setting can be adjusted at runtime through dynamic configuration without restarting the policy.

 </dd>
 <dt>manual_mode_config_key</dt>